“My devastating journey with infertility lead me on to creating a global social movement.” – Naomi Lambert

 It took all I had to ask if he was okay and he responded by saying he was finding it hard to work out what he was feeling because nobody had been kind to him in such a long time.

 All I did was let him go in front of me.
-That is the one thing which keeps be motivated.
+That is the one thing that keeps me motivated.
 To have a reaction like that is wrong is so many ways.
 Kindness is free but not given freely and I am most definitely changing that.

 The responses were astonishing…